foundling/tutorials/javascript/functional_js/passing_additional_values_to_functional_methods.md

     .some(isZ);
 ````

-And to please all of those bootcamp graduates with English degrees like me, let's make an `hasAn` alias:
+And to please all of those bootcamp graduates with English degrees like me, let's bind the name `hasAn` to it as well:

 ````
 const hasA = (thing) => {